 Active, successful natures act, not according to the dictum "know thyself," but as if there hovered before them the commandment: will a self and thou shalt become a self.
 Assorted Opinions and Maxims.

 He who cannot obey himself will be commanded.
 That is the nature of living creatures.
-Thus Spoke Zarathustra.
+Thus Spake Zarathustra.